 The original Star Trek and its numerous successors were far ahead of their time, but just how far?
 Will science eventually catch up to this series’ nearly five-decade-old creations?
 With Lawrence Krauss, Eric Horvitz, Seth Shostak and moderator Faith Salie, explore the plausibility of scientific phenomena from the Star Trek universe, including warp speed, time travel, humanoid aliens and whether anyone in our universe will be “beamed up” by transporter anytime soon.

 Faith Salie is an Emmy-winning contributor to CBS News Sunday Morning and a panelist on NPR’s Wait Wait Don’t Tell Me.
 She launched Entertainment Weekly’s channel on Sirius XM.
 As a commentator on politics and current events, Salie has appeared on ABC, CNN, HLN, and Fox News.
 She was a guest on The Oprah Winfrey Show as the ethics expert for O Magazine.
 As host of the national public radio show Fair Game, she interviewed newsmakers from Lorne Michaels to President Carter to Zach Galifianakis.
 Salie graduated from Harvard and received her Master’s degree from Oxford University, where her fellow Rhodes scholars went on to become governors and mayors while she landed on a Star Trek collectible trading card worth hundreds of cents.
-Her first book, Approval Junkie, will be published in 2015.
+Her first book, Approval Junkie, will be published this year.

 Researching the theoretical and practical impact of computational systems that perceive, learn, reason, and reflect, Eric Horvitz has pursued principles and methods that enable computing systems to reason about their own cognition and to make decisions amidst the complexities and uncertainties of an “open world.”
 Practical applications include designs for more natural interaction with computers, methods for automating medical diagnoses, predicting traffic flows, and improving search and information retrieval, and endowing computers with the ability to make decisions in time-critical situations.